Skip to main content

 Be gentle when transplanting

-It goes without saying, but definitely be gentle when you move your plants!
+It goes without saying, but definitely be gentle when you move your plants.
 The root system is literally the plant’s lifeline, providing it with water and nutrients.
 If you’re working with a plastic nursery pot, squeeze the sides to loosen the soil so that you don’t have to yank out your plant.
-You can also untangle the roots and remove some of the soil attached to give your plant more breathing room, but try to not disturb the root system too much.
+You can also untangle the roots and remove some of the soil attached to the root ball to give your plant more breathing room.

 While you want to be gentle with your plant, detangling compact root balls is a must, as this will allow the roots to properly uptake water and nutrients.
 If you have a rootbound plant, it’s absolutely fine to trim and prune the roots before you settle your plant into its new home.
 If a knife can’t help you unravel the root ball, tease the roots a little by misting them or soaking them in water.
 Allowing the roots to loosen up will help them establish a strong foundation in the plant’s new pot.